tacman/wide-eyes-bundle/README.md

 $detectAndFeturesResponse = $searchByImageClient->getSimilar('url');
 ```

-Your agrument is: `url` - url to the image on which you want to detect products and features.
+Your argument is: `url` - url to the image on which you want to detect products and features.
 In result you're getting `DetectAndFeaturesResponse` that contains all detection returned by api.

 #### Search by feature